FortiMoro/fortinetCloudBlueprint/README.md

 ## How to deploy

 The solution can be deployed using the Azure Portal, Azure CLI, or a GitHub workflow.
-There are 3 variables needed to complete kickstart the deployment.
-The BICEP deployment will ask them automatically via AZ CLI.
-When you deploy the ARM template the Azure Portal will request the variables as a requirement.
+There are 3 variables needed for the deployment.
+The AS CLI BICEP deployment will prompt for input automatically.
+When deploying the ARM template with the Azure Portal the wizard will prompt for variable input.

 - PREFIX : This prefix will be added to each of the created resources for easy of use, manageability and visibility.
 - USERNAME : The username used to login to the FortiGate GUI and SSH mangement UI.